 Letter beads are fun to use with your child while working on letter recognition and spelling, simply because it is a concrete object which involves all the different senses to learn.

-I made up this simple game using letter beads and pipecleaners to work on letter recognition and spelling CVC words in remedial therapy lessons and the kids loved it!
+I made up this simple game using (affiliate) letter beads and pipecleaners to work on letter recognition and spelling CVC words in remedial therapy lessons and the kids loved it!

 Letter Beads Spelling Game

 This activity is suitable for kindergartners and up.
 Adjust word difficulty according to the child’s age.

 A plastic cutlery tray was used to keep the beads and our Letterland letter and word cards.
 Using material we already had made this activity a frugal learning tool.